Robbinsville Township, New Jersey: Education

 Robbinsville High School with 1,057 students in grades 9–12.

-Prior to the 2006–07 school year, high school students from here were sent to Lawrence High School in Lawrence Township as part of a now-ended sending/receiving relationship with the Lawrence Township Public Schools.
-Robbinsville High School serves all of Robbinsville Township's high school students on site and graduated its first class of 150 students in June 2008.
+Prior to the 2006–07 school year, high school students went to Lawrence High School in Lawrence Township as part of a sending/receiving relationship with the Lawrence Township Public Schools.
+Robbinsville High School currently serves all of Robbinsville Township's high school students on site, and graduated its first class of 150 students in June 2008.

 Eighth grade students from all of Mercer County are eligible to apply to attend the high school programs offered by the Mercer County Technical Schools, a county-wide vocational school district that offers full-time career and technical education at its Health Sciences Academy, STEM Academy and Academy of Culinary Arts, with no tuition charged to students for attendance.

 Development

 Robbinsville Town Center, near the intersection of U.S. Route 130 and Route 33, is a mix of about 1,000 housing units, including loft-style condominiums, townhouses, duplexes, single-family homes, and real estate space.

 Plans are underway to redevelop the portion of the township which lies to the south of Route 33, between the Hamilton Township border and U.S. Route 130.
 In December 2010, the state approved designating this property as an area in need of development, which allows the township to draft a plan and appoint a redeveloper to revive stalled construction projects there.

 Robbinsville is home to a large warehouse colony, located on West Manor Way, just adjacent to the entrances and exit ramps to exits 7 and 8 off of Interstate 195.
 It is home to a variety of companies' distribution centers, including Scholastic Books, JDSU, Sleepy's, and Grainger Products.
 The Robbinsville Field House is a large membership gym located at the entrance to the warehouse colony near Route 526.
 An Amazon.com Fulfillment Center warehouse opened in the Matrix Business Park off of CR 539 in July 2014.